For Development HEAD DRAFTSearch (procedure/syntax/module):

 safe-string-cursors

 String cursors used on wrong strings will raise an error.
-This may cause performance problems because all cursors will be allocated on heap.
+This may catch bugs but decreases performance because all cursors will be allocated on heap.
 See String cursors.

 test